roumpakis/Tensor-Completion-Java/README.md

 ## Installation Instructions <a name="execution"></a>
 1. Download the project source files.
-2. Import the project to Eclipse or other IDE.
+2. Import the project to Netbeans or other IDE.
 3. Add the following libraries into the build path (located in the libs/ directory of the project):
-    * commons-math3-3.5.jar
-    * javaml-0.1.7.jar
-    * weka.jar
 4. Specify the path of your dataset files in the Main.java file of the project.